19hours/sg-statutes/Acts/Banking Act.md

 [Act 10 of 2013 wef 18/04/2013]

-### Publication of list of banks
+### Publication of information on banks

-70\.—(1) The Authority shall cause to be published in theGazettein the month of April in each year a list of all banks to which licences have been issued under this Act.
+70\.—(1) The Authority is to publish and maintain on its website at all times, a list of banks licensed under this Act.

-(2) If any licence is issued, revoked or surrendered during the interval between the publication of 2 such lists, notice thereof shall also be caused to be published in theGazette.
+(2) If any licence is issued, revoked or surrendered, or the name of any bank is changed, the Authority is to publish notice of this in theGazette.

+[Act 5 of 2016 wef 30/11/2018]

 ### General penalty